 Partner responds 2♣ and we have to find a descriptive rebid.
 That task is easy on this hand.
-A simple rebid of our own suit shows a minimum opening bid and - usually - a onesuited hand.
+A simple rebid of our own suit shows a minimum opening bid and - usually - a one-suited hand.
 Here, by bypassing 2♥ and 2♦ partner can be confident that we don't have four cards in either red suit (and failure to support Clubs shows no length there either).

 With a minimum two-level response and having been told that the hand has no future North wisely Passes 2.
-Bidding further (2NT?) would show poor judgement.
+Bidding further (2NT?) would show poor judgment.

-West leads the top of his Diamond sequence (the ◆J) and we count winners and losers.
-We have a trump to lose (surely we cannot capture the ♠K), the ♥A to lose and three Diamond tricks to lose.
-On the other hand we can see five Spade winners, two Heart winners and the ♣A. That's eight winners and five losers.
+West leads the top of his Diamond sequence (the \bullet J) and we count winners and losers.
+We have a trump to lose (surely we cannot capture the \bullet K), the \bullet A to lose and three Diamond tricks to lose.
+On the other hand we can see five Spade winners, two Heart winners and the \bullet A. That's eight winners and five losers.

-East-West cash two Diamond tricks and then, nervous about setting up the ◆Q on table, they switch to Hearts.
-West takes his ▼A and tries his luck in Clubs.
+East-West cash two Diamond tricks and then, nervous about setting up the ♦Q on table, they shift to Hearts.
+West takes his ♥A and tries his luck in Clubs.
 We now have it easy.

-We take the ♣A and immediately set about trumps, playing the ♣10 to the ♣J. West captures his King and persists with the attack in Clubs but we are home and dry.
+We take the A and immediately set about trumps, playing the A10 to the AJ.
+West captures his King and persists with the attack in Clubs but we are home and dry.

 We ruff and draw trumps before cashing a couple of Hearts.
 Eventually East takes his •A but that's all he can manage - we have our eight tricks.

-deals include play in a 4-4 fit.
+This series looks at suit opening bids, change of suit responses & minimum rebids.
+In the play there is a combination of drawing trumps and of ruffing on table.
+Some deals include play in a 4-4 fit.
 Part 1 of 2.
-Upd ated winter

-2015/6 VI VBlue #11 Opening bids & minimum rebids Part 1 ACOL Contract: 4H By: South
+Updated Spring 2015 YI VBlue #11 Opening bids & minimum rebids Part 1 SA Date: 24/03/2016 Date: 24/03/2016 Dealer: South Play this hand online!

-Date: 24/03/2016 Board #: 3

-Dealer: South Vulnerable: None

-Play this hand online!